derekfine/Data-Cleaning-Project-Group-3-/README.md

 ### Introduction
 Our group had two tasks: Task 1 and Task 2.
-In order to accomplish Task 1, we used the human activity recognition using smartphone's data set to practice harmonizing, merging and cleaning a messy dataset.
-Similarly for Task 2, we used a data set related to decomposing electric power plant emissions to practice cleaning, transforming and partitioning data.
+In order to accomplish Task 1, we used the Human Activity Recognition Using Smartphones dataset to practice harmonizing, merging and cleaning a messy dataset.
+Similarly for Task 2, we used a dataset related to decomposing electric power plant emissions to practice cleaning, transforming and partitioning data.
 All of the code and files relating to these exercises can be found in the /data-cleaning-project-group-3-/ repository.

 #### Before You Get Started
 - install.packages("dplyr")